 $1.5 million in fentanyl seized in Somerset interstate stop

 Nov.
-28—SOMERSET, Pa. — Two out-of-state men are in jail after investigators said more than six pounds of fentanyl was found in their vehicle last week.
+29—SOMERSET — Two out-of-state men are in jail after investigators said more than six pounds of fentanyl was found in their vehicle last week.

 That's approximately $1.5 million worth of the lethal drug, according to Pennsylvania state police.